zhang090210/py-casia-tool/README.md

 # py-casia-tool

+> ⚠️ **WARNING: UNDER DEVELOPMENT**
+>
+> This project is still under active development and is not ready for production use.
+APIs may change without notice, and functionality may be incomplete or broken.

 A Python tool for decoding CASIA (Chinese Academy of Sciences Institute of Automation) offline handwritten Chinese character datasets.

 ## Features